-With an early departure, we recommend a night in Melbourne for those coming from interstate or overseas.
-We recommend to our guests the following hotels.
+With an early departure, we recommend staying the night in Perth for those coming from interstate or overseas.
+(The city of Perth is roughly 1/2hr away from the airport) There is no train line to Perth airport so your options are either a Taxi or an airport shuttle.
 All the below hotels are within easy walking distance from the pick up location.